Startup Definitions

 RetentionThe ability to keep customers engaged and continuing to use a product or service over time.

-Retention CurveA graphical representation of the rate at which customers continue to engage with a product or service over time.
+Retention CurveA graphical representation of the rate at which customers continue to engage with a product.

 Retention RateThe percentage of customers a company retains over a specific time period, excluding new customers.

-Return on Investment (ROI)A measure of the profitability of an investment, calculated as net profit divided by the cost of the investment.
+Return on Investment (ROI)A measure of the profitability of an investment, calculated as net profit divided by cost.

 RevenueThe total income generated by a business from its sales, services, or other activities.